-Digital commerce businesses worldwide lose billions every year due to chargebacks, and a significant and growing portion of them result from chargeback fraud.
+Businesses worldwide lose billions annually due to chargebacks, and a significant and growing portion result from chargeback fraud.
 It’s a problem every online business must deal with at some point, and many companies see fraudulent chargebacks occurring every day.
-So, this post explains what chargeback fraud is so you can make better decisions on handling and getting ahead of it.

 What Exactly Is Chargeback Fraud?

-Chargeback fraud is where an individual deliberately disputes a legitimate payment transaction resulting in a chargeback for the company where the sale was made.
-Instead of contacting the business where they placed the purchase, the customer goes through the issuing bank or payment processor.
-They essentially steal an item or multiple items using the chargeback process.
+Chargeback fraud is where an individual deliberately disputes a legitimate payment transaction, resulting in a chargeback for the company where the sale was made.
+Instead of contacting the business where they placed the purchase, the customer goes through the issuing bank or payment processor – essentially stealing an item or items using the chargeback process.

-Chargebacks often occur because of criminal behavior on the part of the buyer, with chargeback fraud being one of those behaviors.
+Chargebacks often occur because of criminal behavior on the buyer’s part, with chargeback fraud being one of those behaviors.
 Another criminal behavior that causes chargebacks is using stolen credit card numbers to pay for purchases.

 The Consequences of a High Chargeback Rate